-At present, 46 kilometres of the Route Artà - Lluc GR 222 are open and signposted, 39 of these are part of the main itinerary and 7 form part of a variant.
+At present, 54.7 kilometres of the Route Artà - Lluc GR 222 are open and signposted.
+47,9 km of these are part of the main itinerary and 6.8 are part of a variant.

-The hiker can walk the following parts of the trail: stage 1, between Coll des Racó and Cala Estreta; stage 2, from the beach of S’Arenalet d’Albarca to the built up area at Betlem; stage 3, the section that runs from Colònia de Sant Pere to the houses of Son Serra de Marina; the sections of stage 5 between Selva and Caimari, and Caimari and the Lluc Sanctuary; this is as well as the variant from Son Serra de Marina to Can Picafort.
+The hiker can walk the following parts of the trail: stage 1, between Coll des Racó and Cala Estreta; stage 2, from the beach of S’Arenalet d’Albarca to the built up area at Betlem; stage 3, the section that runs from Betlem to Son Serra de Marina possessió or farmstate; the sections of stage 5 between Inca and Caimari, and Caimari and Lluc Sanctuary; as well as Variant from Son Serra de Marina to Can Picafort.

-When finished the Ruta Artà - Lluc GR 222 will consist of 134 walkable kilometres, split up into five stages and five variants.
+Once finished, the Ruta Artà-Lluc GR 222 will offer 134 walkable kilometres, split up into five stages and five variants.

 You can check our Map of Mallorca of hiking routes to know location of the open stages and variants of the Artà-Lluc Route.